openflam/spatial-server/README.md

 #### Running the server
 Run `docker compose up --detach`.
 To print logs, run `docker compose logs`.
 To shutdown, `docker compose down`.

+**Note**: If you're making code changes, to ensure that the code changes are reflected in the docker, run: `docker compose up --detach --force-recreate --renew-anon-volumes`.

 To run jupyter lab inside the docker container:
 - Get the container ID by running `docker ps`.
 - Attach the terminal to the container bu running: `docker exec -it <container_id> bash`.